 - waiving continuing education requirements for health care workers so they can focus on providing health care for the time being; and

 - waiving requirements to allow notaries to notarize documents through remote methods, to name a few.

-Now that the situation appears to be stabilizing and our health care system will not be overwhelmed, we believe the governor should pivot from unilateral control to partnership with the Legislature as a co-equal branch of government and representatives of the people.
-We have urged the governor to partner with legislative leaders in developing a safe re-opening plan for Washington.
+Republicans believe the governor should pivot from unilateral control to partnership with the Legislature as a co-equal branch of government and representatives of the people.
+We will continue to push for emergency powers reform.

 For more information: